-News Blast!
-The popes haven’t always lived at the Vatican.
-I had long forgotten this little factoid until I was plotting an itinerary for my recent southern France trip.
+The popes haven’t always lived in Vatican City.
 From 1309-77, the popes lived in the enchanting riverside town of Avignon, rather than in Rome.
 That period was called the “Avignon Papacy.”

 Today, you can tour the magnificent Palais des Papes (Palace of the Popes), where these rebellious French popes lived.
-Built in 1335-52, it's the largest Gothic building in western Europe and Avignon’s main attraction.
+The edifice was built in 1335-52 and is Avignon’s main attraction.

 The imposing facade resembles medieval fortified churches.
 You can gasp at the Pope’s private apartments, frescoes, and the soaring chapel.
 And see what it actually looked like in the 14th century on a histopad.

 Parking in Avignon is a nightmare.
 If your’ driving, your best bet is to head straight to the parking garage in the Pope’s Palace.
 The entrance is right outside the city walls.